-1. Graze through La Boqueria
+2. Graze Through La Boqueria

-Barcelona has many neighborhood markets, but Barcelona’s biggest and best market is the world-famous La Boqueria right in the heart of the city on Las Ramblas.
-The market is a magical place featuring delectable jamon, wide-eyed seafood and fresh-from-the-farm produce.
+Barcelona has many neighborhood markets, but Barcelona’s biggest market is the world-famous La Boqueria right in the heart of the city on Las Ramblas.
+This market is a magical place featuring delectable jamon, wide-eyed seafood and fresh-from-the-farm produce.

 Chök is located at Carrer del Carme, 3, 08001 Barcelona, Spain.

-Eating at a tapas bar can be just snacks or it can be a full on meal.
-Popular dishes include pan con tomate (tomato bread), patatas brava (fried potatoes topped with aioli and spicy tomato sauce) and croquetas (fried bundles of oozing deliciousness).
+Eating the best tapas in Barcelona can involve just snacks or it can be a full-on meal.
+Popular dishes include pan con tomate (tomato bread), patatas bravas (fried potatoes topped with aioli and spicy tomato sauce) and croquetas (fried bundles of oozing deliciousness).

 Bardeni is located at Carrer de València, 454, 08013 Barcelona, Spain.